montimaj/grace-grb/figures/README.md

 # `figures/` — manuscript figures

-Figures 1 and 2 of the revised manuscript and the graphical abstract, and the code that draws them.
-All three are rewrites rather than restyles: the submitted versions showed a variable the paper does not use, a method the paper no longer uses, and clip art.
+Figures 1, 2, 3, 5, 6 and 10 of the manuscript and the graphical abstract, and
+the code that draws them; Figures 4, 7, 8 and 9 are drawn by the pipeline in `main/`.
+Figures 1 and 2 and the graphical abstract are rewrites rather than
+restyles: the submitted versions showed a variable the paper does not use, a method the paper no longer uses, and clip art.

 This file documents the figures only.
 The scientific method is in [METHODS.md](../METHODS.md), the code reference is in